kirankumarmedisetty/Learning_DevOps/Day 9/Git and GitHub.md

 **Offline Work:** CVCS requires connectivity, whereas DVCS allows offline commits.
 **Collaboration:** CVCS relies on a central server, while DVCS enables peer-to-peer sharing.
 **Performance:** DVCS is faster for local operations since it doesn't require server communication

+Q. What does hidden folder .git contains.
+It has HEAD, refs, objects, config, hooks
+HEAD: Keeping Track of your current Files
+--> The HEAD file is a simple text file that contains the SHA hash of the commit that's currently checked out in your repository.
+This file is used to keep track of your current branch, and it's updated automatically whenever you switch branches or checkout a specific commit.
+Refs: Storing references to Commits and Branches
+--> The refs folder is where Git stores references to commits and branches in your repository.
+Inside this folder, you'll find a variety of subfolders that correspond to different types of references.
+For example, the heads subfolder contains references to the heads of branches in your repository, while the tags subfolder contains references to specific tags that you've created.
+Objects: Storing Codebase as a series of Snapshorts --> The objects folder is where Git stores your codebase as a series of snapshots.
+Each snapshot represents the state of your codebase at a specific point in time, and Git uses these snapshots to track changes to your code over time.
+Inside the objects folder, you'll find two subfolders: pack and info.
+The pack subfolder contains compressed snapshots of your codebase, while the info subfolder contains metadata about those snapshots.
+Config: Storing configuration information for Git
+--> The config file is where Git stores configuration information for your repository.
+This file contains a variety of settings that control how Git behaves, such as your name and email address, the default branch for new checkouts, and the behavior of Git's merge and diff tools.
+Hooks: Running scripts at specific points in the Git workflos --> The hooks folder is where you can add custom scripts that run at specific points in the Git workflow.
+For example, you can add a script that runs before each commit to ensure that your code meets certain quality standards, or a script that runs after each checkout to set up your development environment.